apoorvapendse/bitkoth/README.md

      - Also add a ```PORT``` variable to determine the port to run the backend server on

+### How to add the chrome extension locally after running the build command
 - Go to chrome extensions icon and click on manage extensions

 ![image](https://github.com/apoorvapendse/bitkoth/assets/102853901/6c9fd287-bc98-4f20-8c0d-64fff1517628)

 - Enable developer mode